-Saturday 8 October 2016
+Saturday, 8 October 2016

-First Impressions; Sweet Like Candy edp by Ariana Grande...
+Speedy Review; Sweet Like Candy edp by Ariana Grande...

 I wasn't very impressed with Ari (my sister wears it and it smells amazing on her, but it doesn't play well with my body chemistry), but now Ariana Grande has a new perfume...
-And my Mum has just bought it.
-Yes, you read that right.
-My Mum was shopping with me, when she saw the bottle for this with it's cute pom pom, tested it, apparently went back to Boots a few more times to test it again, then ended up buying herself a bottle.
+Of course I had to go to Boots a few times to try it out, to see if plays well on me.

-Of course I then had to go to Boots a few times to try it out, to see if plays well on me.
-I've tested it in-store multiple times now, and have also filled one of those travel-sized atomizers from my Mum's bottle, to determine if this will be another frustrating failure, or a surprising win...
+I've tested it in-store multiple times now, to determine if this will be another frustrating failure, or a surprising win.

 To my nose this new fragrance isn't quite as sugared vanilla sweet as Ari, despite some of the key scent notes being the same & just what the name of the new perfume made me think; Sweet Like Candy is more fruity sweet, and it has generally more of a livelier energy to it.
 On me the strongest note smells like apple, even though that's not listed amongst the official key notes.
-The bergamot is fairly developed too and adds a bit of a zest to the fragrance, and the blackberry doesn't seem overly sweet either even though it's described as being 'sugar frosted' - don't get me wrong, it is candyish, but not 'diabetic coma' sweet
+The bergamot is fairly developed too and adds a bit of a zest to the fragrance, and the blackberry doesn't seem overly sweet either even though it's described as being 'sugar frosted' - don't get me wrong, it is candyish, but not sugary kind of sweet.

 The first half-hour was pretty good, but from there on out Sweet Like Candy takes a turn for the "meh"; I do find that I can't separate any clear floral notes at all from the fruity and 'marshmallow' [sugared vanilla] mix - there's just the same kind of powdery background to the fruits and vanilla that was in Ari, maybe I'd place a safe bet and suggest that there's some rose here?
 The strong fruit notes give the fragrance a fresh vibe, and prevent the lingering marshmallow, cream and vanilla base from becoming overpowering - again, it is a sweet and edible mix, but not cloyingly 'rot your teeth' sweet. .